Please view download, or print the updated version of this lesson plan by clicking on this PDF form: Community Connects Computer Basics.

 The screen may have as many as two scroll bars available.
 The scroll bars allow you to bring new information into view on the screen.
 The scroll bars have a black arrow at each end and a square or rectangle in the area between the two arrows.
 The vertical scroll bar is located on the right edge of the screen.
 The horizontal scroll bar is located toward the bottom of the screen.

-Use the vertical scrollbar to:
+You can use the vertical scrollbar to:

 - Move up or down a line at a time (or a small distance), click once on the up or down arrow.

 - Move up or down several lines at a time, click and hold the up or down arrow.